nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-The suggested amount of calorie is based on the example user profile created [here](#setup-eg).
+The suggested amount of calorie shown above is based on the example user profile created [here](#setup-eg).

 </div>